metalbear-co/mirrord.dev/content/docs/reference/configuration.md

 Mutually exclusive with
 [`feature.network.incoming.ignore_ports`](#feature-network-ignore_ports).

-### feature.network.ipv6 {#feature-network-dns}
+### feature.network.ipv6 {#feature-network-ipv6}

 Enable ipv6 support.
-Turn on if your application listens to incoming traffic over IPv6.
+Turn on if your application listens to incoming traffic over IPv6, or connects to other services over IPv6.

 ### feature.network.outgoing {#feature-network-outgoing}